Last Updated on by

 Artificial intelligence is not a new topic at all.
 A lot has been written about it and it has been a popular theme of sci-fi movies from a decade ago.
 However, it was only recently that we started seeing AI in action.
 Thanks to the ever-increasing computing power, our machines are much faster and powerful now which also gives a huge boost to AI.
 It goes without saying that artificial intelligence requires more computing power to be truly intelligent and mimic the human brain.

 AI is finding its way into many everyday objects that we use.
-The voice assistant apps on your smartphone are a great example for this.
-Facebook’s face recognition algorithm is another example for intelligent pattern recognition technology in action.
-We believe that the extraction of data from web is something that humans shouldn’t be burdened with.
+The voice assistant apps on your smartphone are a great example of this.
+Facebook’s face recognition algorithm is another example of intelligent pattern recognition technology in action.
+We believe that the extraction of data from the web is something that humans shouldn’t be burdened with.
 Artificial intelligence could be the right solution to aggregating huge data sets from the web with minimal manual interference.

 Artificial Intelligence VS Machine Learning

 There is a stark difference between machine learning and artificial intelligence.
 In machine learning, you teach the machine to do something within narrowly defined rules along with some training examples.
 This training and rules are necessary for the machine learning system to achieve some level of success in the process it’s being taught.
 Whereas, in artificial intelligence, it does the teaching itself with a minimal number of rules and loose training.
 It can then go on to make rules for itself from the exposure that it gets, which contributes to the continued learning process.
 This is made possible by using artificial neural networks.
 Artificial neural networks and deep learning are used in artificial intelligence for speech and object recognition, image segmentation, modeling language, and human motion.